AlbanMontaigu/boot2docker-vagrant-extension/README.md

 ### proxy

-Contains all your custom proxy definition to load them as a simple profile with built in ```b2d proxy``` commands.
+Contains all your custom proxy definition files.
+See inside the folder to know which files can be put here with their related usage.

 ### bootlocal.sh, param.sh, provision.sh